forgojs/forgo/README.md

 };
 ```

-While using TypeScript, also use the following two lines in your tsconfig file.
+While using TypeScript, also add the following two lines to your tsconfig.json.
 This lets you do `tsc --noEmit` for type checking, which esbuild-loader doesn't do.

 ```json
 {